code-423n4/docs/awarding/judging-criteria/supreme-court-decisions-fall-2023.md

 - Amount of Duplicate findings that are undupped as Unique or as incorrect Duplicates by the Judge (False Positive)
 - Amount of High Quality Reports that end up being Valid and/or Selected For Report (True Positive)

-## <span style="background:green">Verdict: Penalty / Award Standardization - Duplicate Report PoC Thoroughness</span>
+## Verdict: Penalty / Award Standardization - Duplicate Report PoC Thoroughness

 We will address this as part of a clarification on the core criteria of submission and how lacking certain components would affect scoring.